msolorio/blogposts_app/README.md

-## Task Manager API
+## Blog API

-Blogging CRUD App with Node, Express, and Mongoose
+[Work in Progress] Using Express, Mongoose, MongoDB, and Node.js